Last Updated on March 8, 2025

 Forearm

-Forearm contains two bones-radius and ulna.
-Ulna forms elbow joint with the lower end of humerus.
+The forearm contains two bones-radius and ulna.
+The ulna forms the elbow joint with the lower end of the humerus.
 Radius and ulna articulate with each other at superior and inferior radio-ulnar joints.
 These joints allow movements of pronation and supination.

 Wrist

-Wrist or carpus is formed by 8 bones which articulate with radius and ulna on one side and provide articulation to carpometacarpal joints on the other side.
+The wrist or carpus is formed by 8 bones that articulate with radius and ulna on one side and provide articulation to carpometacarpal joints on the other side.

 Hand